David-ORiordan/Dental-Practice-Database/README.md

 ### Description:
 This project consists of a database management system created to cater for a small dentistry business.
 A relational database was created based on the narrative prompt found in the Narrative.pdf file.
+The database's relations satisfy the criteria for being in the first, second, and third normal form.
 The database adheres to Codd's Rules, with the Codd's_Rule.pdf file offering evidence as to how this was demonstrated.
-A view of the Relational Schema is found in the Relational_Schema.pdf file.
+An image of the Entity Relationship Diagram (ERD) can be found in the Relational_Schema.pdf file.
+Further details of the database can be found in the Project_Report.pdf file.

 ### How to run:
 Start Apache and MySQL in the XAMPP Control Panel.